Types of Divorce in Islam (Under Hanafi Law)

 Divorce in Islam, known as “Talaq,” encompasses various forms and procedures that reflect the religion’s emphasis on justice, mutual consent, and the welfare of both parties.
 Understanding these different types of divorce in Islam can help demystify the process and highlight the roles and responsibilities involved.
 In this comprehensive guide, we will explore the five primary forms of divorce in Islam: Talaq-e-Tafweez, Talaq-e-Mubarat, Talaq-e-Hasan (Talaq-e-Ahsan), Talaq-e-Bain, and Talaq-e-Mughallazah (Talaq-e-Bidat).

-- Introduction With the Types of Divorce in Islam
+Types of Divorce in Islam at a Glance

 Introduction With the Types of Divorce in Islam